 Open enrollment is a set time period each year when consumers can purchase (or renew) qualified health plans offered through the MNsure marketplace.
 Consumers who experience a life-changing event (birth of a child, loss of employer coverage, for example) may purchase health insurance outside of the open enrollment period.
 Medical Assistance or MinnesotaCare recipients, members of federally recognized Indian tribes or participants in the Small Business Health Options Program (SHOP) may enroll year-round.

 Open enrollment for 2015 coverage ended on February 15, 2015.

-If you are seeking individual or family coverage, click on “Create an Account and Apply”.
-If you are seeking coverage through a small business employer, visit the Small Business and Employees section for instructions.
+If you are seeking individual or family coverage, go to “Create an Account and Apply”.
+If you are seeking coverage through a small business employer, work directly with your employer for instructions on how to enroll.

 During the account creation process, you will be asked for identification information and your identity will be verified using our identity proofing service.

 Yes.
 It is protected by state and federal laws, rules and regulations related to storage, collection, use and dissemination of private or confidential information.
 Beyond the necessity to comply with applicable laws, MNsure takes the obligation to keep personal information private very seriously.
 All privacy requirements have been entered into the IT system, and security measures are an integral part of the business operations culture.
 Our personnel are able to access only the information that is necessary for them to perform their job.

 MNsure offers consumers free, in-person help from more than 3,000 on-the-ground assisters, including navigators, brokers and others in every corner of Minnesota.
 View the assister directory.

 The metal levels indicate different levels of coverage.
 A bronze plan covers roughly 60% of the costs of services it offers.
 Silver covers roughly 70%, gold covers roughly 80% and platinum 90%.